The FESP will provide students with on-site training related to emergency and health services.

 The training will take place primarily at the High River Fire Hall where 80% of the training will consist of hands-on activities while 20% is completed online.

-Students will be required to commit two Wednesday evenings of each month to training at the Fire Hall, along with two full day Saturday training sessions a month.
-For a total of approximately 200 hours between October 2025 and June 2026.
+Students will be required to commit two Wednesday evening training session and two full day Saturday training sessions per month at the High River Fire Hall; and 4 hours of independent study per week at home...for a total of approximately 360 hours between October 2025 and June 2026.

 Students will have an opportunity to earn High School credits based on the training they complete and the time they put into the program.